confact/TMDb-CodeIgniter/README.markdown

 Because of the lack of a general and recent php class (api 2.1) for TMDb.
 The CakePHP class is outdated and doesn't provide you to search for people.
 With this class you can search and get Movie and People information.
 The second reason why this class is made is very simple: I love the work they do at [TMDb](http://themoviedb.org).
 They provide a great API so everyone can use there database to make cool applications.

+## Why this fork ##
+If you want to use this class with Codeigniter will you need to do some tweaks and changes, that could be a bit hard.
+This will make it easier with a stand-alone config-file for configuration.

 ## Requirements ##

 - PHP 5.2.x or higher